 Lie 17: A Good Body Can Compensate For a Bad Face

-The element that matters the most when it comes to looks is the face of the person.
+The element that matters the most when it comes to looks is the face.
 It ranks on top of everything else.
-No matter how many steroids you take and how much muscle you add to your frame, you can never compensate fully for having a monkey face.
+Steroids and muscle mass cannot fix a monkey face.
 Having a nice body can help and makes for decent a consolation award, but it cannot hide the fundamental flaw.

 I know that’s little harsh, but it’s true.
 The good news is that pretty is often subjective if not overrated.